 Sustaining pension income in retirement: Take advice

-Lastly, you should ensure that you have online access to your pension portfolio so that you are able to make adjustments easily and quickly.
-Most pension providers have online capability; however, they do tend to vary in terms of the level of service on offer to clients.
+Lastly, you should ensure that you have online access to your pension portfolio so that you can make adjustments easily and quickly.
+Most pension providers have online capability; however, they tend to vary in terms of the level of service offered to clients.
 You should include online access as a requirement when deciding which provider to invest with.